Causal Discovery Should Embrace the Wisdom of the Crowd: Causal Knowledge Models for Eliciting the Crowd

-Formally, let a DAG, $G=(V, E)$, represent the ground-truth causal structure.
-Here, $V=\{X_1,\cdots,X_N\}$ denotes the set of nodes corresponding to $N$ variables. $E$ is the set of directed edges in $G$ where each $u\to v$ represents a causal link from $X_u$ to $X_v$ for distinct $X_u, X_v \in V$.
-Motivated by cognitive and epistemological studies \citep{swanson1996undiscovered, drayson2022fragmented, katrin2025data}, we assume that the expert has a belief distribution of $G$, denoted as $p(G)$, to describe their understanding of $G$.
-We use $\tilde{G} = (V, \tilde{E})$ to represent the corresponding graph inferred for the expert, i.e., the mean, mode or maximizer of the (posterior) belief distribution $p(G|\mathcal{D})$.
-For a special case of \textit{omniscient} experts, we have $\tilde{G}=G$, and eliciting the expert's knowledge is equivalent to revealing the ground truth.
-However, for more realistic scenarios, $\tilde{G}$ deviates from true $G$ and recovering $G$ solely from a single expert's input is generally infeasible without additional information.
+Start from modeling the knowledge of a single expert with $M = 1$.
+Motivated by cognitive and epistemological studies \cite{swanson1996undiscovered, drayson2022fragmented, katrin2025data}, we assume that the expert has a belief distribution of $G$, denoted as $p(G)$, to describe their understanding of $G$.
+We use $\tilde{G} = (V, \tilde{E})$ to represent the corresponding graph inferred for the expert with a potential different edge set $\tilde{E}$, i.e., the mean, mode or maximizer of the (posterior) belief distribution $p(G|\mathcal{D})$.
+For a special case of \textit{omniscient} experts, we have $\tilde{G}=G$.
+However, for more realistic scenarios, $\tilde{G}$ deviates from the true $G$ and recovering $G$ solely from the input of a single expert is generally infeasible without additional information.
+To illustrate the analytical formulation, we present two foundational pairwise querying frameworks, differing in the type of causal information extracted and mathematical representation of the queries, namely, the \textit{edge-wise causal knowledge} \cite{amirkhani2016exploiting, bjorkman2025incorporating} and the \textit{ordering-wise causal knowledge} \cite{xiao2018optimal, shojaie2024learning, vashishtha2025causal}.

-Formally, we query an expert for $n$ instances, i.e., pairs of variables, to obtain a structured knowledge set $\mathcal{D}= \{(\boldsymbol{q}_{i},y_{i})\}_{i=1}^{n}$ where $\boldsymbol{q}_{i} = (u_i, v_i)$ denotes a query over the variables of interest $X_{u_i},X_{v_i} \in V$, and $y_{i}$ denotes the expert's response on their causal relationship.
-Our goal is to find the graph structure that best characterizes $\mathcal{D}$, the quality of which depends critically on effective knowledge extraction and modeling through elicitation.
-To illustrate the analytical formulation, we present two foundational pairwise querying frameworks, differing in the type of causal information extracted and mathematical representation of the queries.
-One is based on \textit{edge-wise causal knowledge} \citep{amirkhani2016exploiting, bjorkman2025incorporating}, while the other uses \textit{ordering-wise causal knowledge} \citep{xiao2018optimal, shojaie2024learning, vashishtha2025causal}.